Getting Better by Giving Back

 However, transitioning to a successful adulthood requires a shift from “me to we.”
 This change may show up as having a family and raising children and/or it may manifest through volunteering for organizations with a mission that speaks to your own concerns about society.
 Meaningful work, whether it generates a salary or is a voluntary commitment, requires looking outside the self and relating to others.
 This is inherently healthy, regardless of one’s age.

 At Red Mountain Sedona, we have found that the need to get rather than a willingness to give correlates strongly with a failure to launch.
-That is why we encourage our clients to give back, either by supporting others in the program or working with local organizations that are making a difference in the world.
+That is why we encourage our students to give back, either by supporting others in the program or working with local organizations that are making a difference in the world.

 As a result, we are pleased to see that so many of our graduates are both interested and interesting!